Psychotherapy: Definition And Applications For Yourself And Your Relationship

 What Is Psychotherapy?

-As mentioned before, psychotherapy is a group of many different techniques that can address numerous mental health concerns.
+As mentioned before, psychotherapy is a group of many different psychological techniques that can address numerous mental health concerns.

 While there may be different variations of the psychotherapy definition, psychology and mental health authorities like the American Psychological Association, the American Psychiatric Association, and the National Institute of Mental Health, all more or less state that psychotherapy is a term for treatment techniques that can help people overcome emotional difficulties, including very severe ones